 SIRC has worked closely over the years with the U.S. Environmental Protection Agency (EPA) Office of Research and Development (ORD) and other regulatory agencies in developing protocols for a number of the research projects it has sponsored.
 SIRC also commissions independent reviews of existing health effects studies.
 Scientific research and literature reviews underwritten by SIRC are sponsored with the intention that final reports will be published in appropriate peer-reviewed journals.

-The total cost of SIRC-sponsored research exceeds $20 million.
+The total cost of SIRC-sponsored research program exceeds $20 million.
 SIRC’s commitment to science has produced a credible, reliable—and still growing—information resource for regulatory decision-making.
 The science that SIRC has sponsored has followed a well-defined, orderly program to ensure that each research project builds on findings from past studies—starting with an understanding of styrene’s environmental fate and leading through various steps to human risk assessment using the wealth of data developed since SIRC’s organization in 1987.